Calibrated Observation Matching Benchmark

 An open RSI benchmark for AI that learns from experience.

 Most AI tests measure a single answer.
-COMB measures whether an agent actually gets better at its job over time.
-We built it because no public test for that existed and we needed to be able to score our own recursive self-improvement (RSI) system.
+COMB measures whether an agent actually gets better at its job over time, and it's what we use to score our own recursive self-improvement (RSI) system, Honey Nudger.

 § 01 · The benchmark itself